tymrtn/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 **Control Panel Location: `Developer > Templates > Forums`**

 The ExpressionEngine Forums make use of "themes" to determine how they are displayed.
-The Forum Module comes with a "default" theme, which is located in your installation under themes/forum_themes/.
+The Forum Module comes with a "default" theme, which is located in your installation under system/ee/templates/_themes/forum/.

 In order to edit the Templates inside the Control Panel, set the theme folders and files to be writable.
 See [File Permissions](troubleshooting/general.md#file-permissions) for details.

-If you plan to make changes to your theme, we recommend that you make a copy of the themes/forum_themes/default/ directory, name it something else, and make your changes to that one.
-You can easily switch themes simply by choosing a new one under Default Preferences.
+If you plan to make changes to your theme, we recommend that you make a copy of the system/ee/templates/_themes/forum/default/ directory, name it something else, and make your changes to that one.

-For anyone creating their own theme or modifying one, the original "PSD" version of the "ExpressionEngine Forums" graphic [is available for download](https://ellislab.com/asset/file/forum_logo_psd.zip).

 ## Member Profile Templates